Efficient Input-Constrained Impulsive Optimal Control of Linear Systems with Application to Spacecraft Relative Motion: Algorithmic Approach

 \section{Algorithmic Approach}

-Solving Problem~\ref{prob:ConstrainedProblem} in an algorithmically tractable manner can be done through first solving the dual problem to determine the optimal impulse locations and then reconstructing the input through the discretized primal.
-However, certain nuances must be considered to solve these problems efficiently and robustly.
+Solving Problem~\ref{prob:ConstrainedProblem} in an algorithmically tractable manner can be done through first solving the dual problem using exchange methods to determine the optimal impulse locations and then reconstructing the input through the discretized primal.